Sommlid/sommlid/content/privacy.md

 ## Privacy Policy

 In my opinion, every person deserves the right to privacy.
 To reflect that, [this website](https://sommlid.rocks/ "this website") does not track, gather information about, or profile its users in any way.
 Feel free to browse this website without limits; your activity will be completely unmonitored.
-However, this website contains links to external websites and streaming services with their own privacy policies.
+However, this website does contain links to external websites and streaming services with their own privacy policies.
 I cannot accept responsibility for the privacy policies of external websites, so be advised to click links to third-party websites at your own discretion.

 Below is a list of invasive technologies you will **not** find on this website.
 - Tracking cookies